asbjornenge/dux-quickstart/README.md

 We need some way for our Dux services (and application services) to discover each other.
 This implementation of Dux uses DNS based service discovery, just like the internet.
 It has the advantage that most applications don't need to change to leverage it.
 We are going to use [rainbow-dock](https://github.com/asbjornenge/rainbow-dock) :rainbow:

-Alright, I think thats it!?
-Oh wait, one more thing...

 ### Containers

 All the containers required to run Dux are described in the [containers.json](https://raw.githubusercontent.com/asbjornenge/dux-quickstart/master/containers.json) file in this repository.
 Go ahead and download it.

     wget https://raw.githubusercontent.com/asbjornenge/dux-quickstart/master/containers.json

-Alright, your ready?
+Alright, I think thats about it!
+You ready?

 ![popcorn](http://i.giphy.com/UlW9P3FfFEkXS.gif)